NVIDIA/DALI/README.rst

    pip install --extra-index-url https://developer.download.nvidia.com/compute/redist/cuda/10.0 nvidia-dali

 .. note::
-   nvidia-dali package contains prebuilt versions of the dali TensorFlow plugin for several versions of TensorFlow.
+   nvidia-dali package contains prebuilt versions of the DALI TensorFlow plugin for several versions of TensorFlow.
    Since release 0.6.1 there is also a possibility to install dali TensorFlow plugin for the currently installed version of TensorFlow, thus allowing forward compatibility:

 .. code-block:: bash